17 February, 2026

 How to call Runbase batch job using X++ in D365 F&O

 If there's a requirement to call a RunBaseBatch class using X++ code, the following example demonstrates how to do it.
-In this case, we’re using the GUPItemBasePriceCalcJob class, which is a RunBaseBatch class, and calling it by setting the appropriate parameters.
+In this case, we’re using the GUPItemBasePriceCalcJob class, which is a RunBaseBatch class and calling it by setting the appropriate parameters.

 BatchHeader header;